Do we need to have any experience?

 Why should we come to a class?

 Because it's fun, it's different and new experiences are good for you.
-Plus, it's a chance to bond with your kiddos and/or your fellow adult humans.
+Plus, it's a chance to bond with your kiddos and/or fellow adult humans.
 I mean, why shouldn't you?